-Developer shall create an integrated-model of the existing condition utilizing 3-D methodologies and techniques.
-The existing condition model shall include existing ground surface and certain subsurface elements (including, at a minimum: drainage structures, utilities, bridge and wall foundations), features utilizing data from light detection and ranging (LiDAR), sub-surface Utility evaluation (SUE), field surveys, and existing plans data collection; including currently available LiDAR or other existing ground surface data (.dtm or .tin format) provided by TxDOT.
+Developer must create an integrated-model of the existing conditions utilizing 3-D methodologies and techniques.
+The existing condition model must include:

+- Existing ground surface and subsurface Elements including, at a minimum, drainage structures, utilities, bridge and wall foundations; - Features utilizing data from light detection and ranging (LiDAR); - Sub-surface Utility evaluation (SUE); - Field surveys;

-Developer shall utilize 3-D methodologies and techniques to develop the geometric design and the 3-D Design model for each proposed roadway and incorporate it into the Project's integrated design models.
-All geometric design shall be prepared in accordance with the Technical Provisions:
+Existing plans data including currently available LiDAR or other existing ground surface data, in .dtm or .tin format, provided by TxDOT.
+Developer must utilize 3-D methodologies and techniques to develop the geometric design and the 3-D Design model for each proposed roadway and incorporate it into the Project's integrated design models.
+All geometric design must be prepared in accordance with the Technical Provisions.

-a) Integrated design model deliverables shall consist of 3-D MicroStation file(s) containing 3-D graphical elements (components, contours, superelevation transitions limits, existing and proposed finish grade triangles) representative of the design model, and .dtm or .tin surface files.
+Integrated design model deliverables must consist of 3-D MicroStation file(s) containing 3-D graphical Elements (components, contours, superelevation transitions limits, existing and proposed finish grade triangles) representative of the design model, and .dtm or .tin surface files.

-Developer shall include key existing and proposed 3-D Design features for the following elements of the Work:
+Developer must include key existing and proposed 3-D Design features for the following Elements of the Work:

-- a) Roadway - b) Drainage - c) Structures (including, at a minimum, sufficient detail to show top of deck surface, structure type, bottom of beam surface, and pier, abutment and retaining wall locations) - d) Utilities - e) Signing (including, at a minimum, overhead span or cantilever sign structure locations and structure type) - f) Lighting (including, at a minimum, pole and foundation locations) - g) Signals (including, at a minimum, controller, pole and foundation locations) - h) Toll Infrastructure (including, at a minimum, structure type; not to include detailed elements related to toll gantries or elements inside buildings). - i) Aesthetic Concepts and Elements (including, at a minimum: form shapes, scale, textures and colors) - j) Landscaping
+- a) Roadway - b) Drainage - c) Structures (including, at a minimum, sufficient detail to show top of deck surface, structure type, bottom of beam surface, and pier, abutment and retaining wall locations) - d) Utilities - e) Signing (including, at a minimum, overhead span or cantilever sign structure locations and structure type) - f) Lighting (including, at a minimum, pole and foundation locations) - g) Signals (including, at a minimum, controller, pole and foundation locations) - h) Toll Infrastructure (including, at a minimum, structure type; not to include detailed Elements related to toll gantries or Elements inside buildings). - i) Aesthetic Concepts and Elements (including, at a minimum: form shapes, scale, textures and colors) - j) Landscaping